Marc Benioff Sells 2,250 Shares of Salesforce (NYSE:CRM) Stock

 Salesforce Announces Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, October 9th.
-Shareholders of record on Wednesday, September 17th will be paid a $0.416 dividend.
-The ex-dividend date is Wednesday, September 17th.
-This represents a $1.66 dividend on an annualized basis and a yield of 0.7%.
-Salesforce’s dividend payout ratio (DPR) is currently 24.13%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, October 9th.
+Investors of record on Wednesday, September 17th will be given a dividend of $0.416 per share.
+The ex-dividend date of this dividend is Wednesday, September 17th.
+This represents a $1.66 annualized dividend and a dividend yield of 0.7%.
+Salesforce’s dividend payout ratio (DPR) is 24.13%.

 Institutional Inflows and Outflows

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-Coign Capital Advisors LLC increased its holdings in Salesforce by 1.7% in the first quarter.
-Coign Capital Advisors LLC now owns 2,183 shares of the CRM provider’s stock valued at $586,000 after buying an additional 37 shares in the last quarter.
-Staley Capital Advisers Inc. increased its holdings in Salesforce by 1.1% in the first quarter.
-Staley Capital Advisers Inc. now owns 3,343 shares of the CRM provider’s stock valued at $897,000 after buying an additional 38 shares in the last quarter.
-KDT Advisors LLC increased its holdings in Salesforce by 4.1% in the first quarter.
-KDT Advisors LLC now owns 967 shares of the CRM provider’s stock valued at $260,000 after buying an additional 38 shares in the last quarter.
-Liberty One Investment Management LLC increased its holdings in Salesforce by 1.2% in the first quarter.
-Liberty One Investment Management LLC now owns 3,165 shares of the CRM provider’s stock valued at $849,000 after buying an additional 39 shares in the last quarter.
-Finally, First Command Advisory Services Inc. increased its holdings in Salesforce by 7.3% in the first quarter.
-First Command Advisory Services Inc. now owns 572 shares of the CRM provider’s stock valued at $154,000 after buying an additional 39 shares in the last quarter.
-80.43% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently modified their holdings of the company.
+Silicon Valley Capital Partners lifted its stake in shares of Salesforce by 117.6% during the 2nd quarter.
+Silicon Valley Capital Partners now owns 63,040 shares of the CRM provider’s stock valued at $17,190,000 after buying an additional 34,068 shares in the last quarter.
+NWF Advisory Services Inc. lifted its stake in shares of Salesforce by 23.3% during the 2nd quarter.
+NWF Advisory Services Inc. now owns 2,540 shares of the CRM provider’s stock valued at $693,000 after buying an additional 480 shares in the last quarter.
+Reynders McVeigh Capital Management LLC lifted its stake in shares of Salesforce by 18.4% during the 2nd quarter.
+Reynders McVeigh Capital Management LLC now owns 123,325 shares of the CRM provider’s stock valued at $33,630,000 after buying an additional 19,172 shares in the last quarter.
+Evolution Wealth Management Inc. purchased a new position in shares of Salesforce during the 2nd quarter valued at $27,000.
+Finally, Total Investment Management Inc. purchased a new position in shares of Salesforce during the 2nd quarter valued at $115,000.
+Hedge funds and other institutional investors own 80.43% of the company’s stock.

 Salesforce, Inc provides Customer Relationship Management (CRM) technology that brings companies and customers together worldwide.
 The company's service includes sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and artificial intelligence, and deliver quotes, contracts, and invoices; and service that enables companies to deliver trusted and highly personalized customer support at scale.